 Examples of Accounts Receivable: –

 A&B Co. sold goods to the C&D co. worth Rs 1,00,000 on credit.
-So, C&D Co. is now become a account receivable for the A&B Co. till the date of payment.
+So, C&D Co. has now become an account receivable for the A&B Co. till the date of payment.

 Benefits of Accounts Receivable: –